-Today, meet the Giant Pandas at Dujiangyan Panda Base.
+Today, see the Giant Pandas at Dujiangyan Panda Base.
 Located in the forested Sichuanese countryside around 1 hour's drive north of Chengdu, Dujiangyan offers refuge to Giant Pandas with the aim to reintroduce them into the wild.

-Later, return to Chengdu and soak up the atmosphere on lively Jinli Street, before enjoying a typical Sichuan meal this evening.
+Later, return to Chengdu and enjoy time to soak up the atmosphere on lively Jinli Street.
+Tonight, dine on a typical Sichuan meal.